microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Add **DICOM Data Owner** role to the hackathon user as well as to the Postman client application [documentation here](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)

-Generate access token for user or Postman client application to resource https://dicom.healthcareapis.azure.com Check *hints* folder, if you need to find out how to generate the token.
+Generate access token for user or Postman client application to resource https://dicom.healthcareapis.azure.com Check the *hints* folder if you need to find out how to generate the token.

 ### Step 4 - Choose a path for the rest of the Challenge